ansermino/CodeLens/deliverables/product.md

 # CODELENS

- > _Note:_ This document is meant to evolve throughout the planning phase of your project.
- > That is, it makes sense for you commit regularly to this file while working on the project (especially edits/additions/deletions to the _Highlights_ section).

 #### Q1: What are you planning to build?

 CodeLens is software that detects plagiarism in code, like TurnItIn but for code.
 CodeLens will be provided as software as a service -- a website that course instructors or the school departments can use to detect plagiarism.